SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson6_AdvancedLayout/Notes_Lesson6_AdvancedLayout.md

 - flex does not respect sizing if screen size gets small which we can define through wrapping

+- How are media queries executed exactly so that I can properly reset

+- what is mean when docs say `the computed value`?
+As in like for instance `modifies the computed value of display`?

 - flex considers the nesting of elements

 - **using flex, think:**